snuids/amqstompclient/README.md

 # amqstompclient

-A stomp client in python for ActiveMQ using the stomp.py library.
+A stomp client in python3 for ActiveMQ using the stomp.py library.
 The client reconnects automatically when ActiveMQ misses heartbeats.

 ## Example 1:
 ```python